Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ---
 Dear Collector,

-I don't know where to begin.
-The positive reception of ["I'm Sorry, It's Cancer"](/story/im-sorry-its-cancer) has been overwhelming.
-I have a lot to go over this newsletter.
+I’m not quite sure where to begin.

+The response to ["I'm Sorry, It's Cancer"](/story/im-sorry-its-cancer) has been overwhelming.
+The messages, encouragement, and support I’ve received over the past month has meant more to me than I can adequately express.
+Thank you.

-While my energy feels short in recent days, I have had to focus what is being worked on in the pipeline.
-I see this as temporary, but for now, it's time to focus on my most critical work.
+My energy has been limited lately, which has forced me to focus carefully on the work moving through my studio.
+I believe this season is temporary, but for now, my attention must be devoted to the paintings that matter most.

 <!--more-->